X509 certificate incorrectly loaded (because of try-pem-first-else-asn1)

 Thanks for feedback and incorporating the patch / a similar solution for this into Ruby.

-Updated by rep (Mark Schloesser) over 5 years ago
+Updated by rep (Mark Schloesser) about 7 years ago

 My patch means you can load the certificate like this: